ONLYOFFICE/Docker-Docs/README.md

 Converter and docservice can be scaled by changing the [replicas](https://github.com/ONLYOFFICE/Docker-Docs/blob/feature/scale-capability/docker-compose.yml#L25) parameter in the compose file.

-Also you can set amount of replicas manualy when you deploy services with compose, for example:
+You can also set the number of replicas manualy when you deploy services with compose, for example:

 ```
 docker compose up -d --scale docservice=3
 ```

-NOTE: If you wanna scale your container on runtime is necessary to deploy services through docker swarm.
-After that you can scale in runtime for example:
+NOTE: If you wanna scale your container on runtime it is necessary to deploy services through docker swarm.
+After that you can scale in runtime, for example:

 ```
 docker service scale <deploy_name>_docservice=2